-Mike Owen enters his ninth season with the Packers' player personnel department and sixth as a college scout covering the Northeast region in 2020.
+Mike Owen enters his 11th season with the Packers' player personnel department and eighth as a college scout covering the Northeast region in 2022.
 He joined the team on May 23, 2012, as a college scout.

 Prior to joining the Packers, Owen spent two seasons as an assistant coach at his alma mater, Riverhead (N.Y.)
 High School, where he coached the tight ends and helped with the linebackers.
 He was a four-year letterman (2006-09) at Syracuse University, where he played tight end, defensive end and linebacker during his career.
 Elected a team captain as a senior, Owen finished his career with 36 receptions for 319 yards (8.9 avg.) and three touchdowns.